nodejs/node/doc/contributing/technical-priorities.md

 implementation for the npm registry, which is the de facto primary source for most JavaScript software.
-In accordance with our [policy][distribution-policy] of not including multiple dependencies or tools that serve the same purpose, the Node.js project does not include any other package managers.
+In accordance with our [policy][distribution-policy] of not including multiple dependencies or tools that serve the same purpose, the Node.js project does not include any other package managers; though it may include other software to download other package managers.

 [distribution-policy]: ./distribution.md